TIBCOSoftware/tci-flogo/docs/content/prerequisites/setup-your-environment.md

 ### Contribution Dependencies (package.json)<a name="package-json"></a>
 The contribution design time dependencies match the wi-studio web server application dependencies as they need to run and execute in the same environment.

-You can copy the boilerplate package.json contents shown below to your workspace folder to install all the Typescript compile dependencies.
+You can copy the boilerplate package.json contents shown below to your &lt;workspace-folder&gt; to install all the Typescript compile dependencies.

 **PLEASE NOTE** that the package *wi-studio*  points to the local sub folder **wi-studio** using the *file:wi-studio* URI path.
 You may need to adjust this path if you have downloaded and unzipped the wi-studio SDK to another folder.